Jonathan-Hall34/Knowledge-Article-Node.jsApp/agile-handoff.md

 - Setting up MongoDB Atlas for my database

-Most of this was fine, but MongoDB gave me the biggest headache.
-When I created my account at school, I was on the campus Wi-Fi.
-Atlas saved that network’s IP address as the default.
+Most of this was fine, but MongoDB caused the most problems for me.
+When I created my MongoDB account at school, I was on the campus Wi-Fi.
+Atlas then saved that network’s IP address as the default.
 Later, when I tried to launch the project at home, MongoDB just refused to connect.

-At first, I thought I broke something in my code, but the real problem was that my home IP wasn’t whitelisted.
+At first, I thought I had done something wrong regarding my code, but the real problem was that my home IP wasn’t whitelisted.
 I ended up finding my personal IP address and then added it manually into MongoDB Atlas.
 After doing that, my database connection finally worked correctly.

-Looking back, I realized I could’ve saved myself a lot of time if I had left a note telling my future self this.
+Looking back on it, I realized I could’ve saved myself a lot of time if I had left a comment telling my future self this.
 We were told how to set up the other IP in class, but by the time I made it home I had already forgot.
 This is where the idea of Agile handoffs would've really come in handy.
-Even when I’m not handing off to a teammate, I’m constantly handing off my work to my future self.
+Even when I’m not handing off to a teammate, I’m constantly handing off my work to my future self while working individually.

 ---